getCUJO/QoOID/draft-ietf-ippm-qoo.md

 ## Describing Network Performance Requirements {#describing_requirements}

 The goal of the QoO framework is to establish a quantifiable distance between unacceptable and optimal network conditions, thereby enabling an objective assessment of relative quality, i.e., how close some measured network conditions are to the optimal conditions specified by corresponding requirements.
-Matching the scope of the network performance measurements, corresponding network performance requirement specifications cover three dimensions: latency, expressed as a set of percentile-latency tuples; packet loss, expressed as a single rate;  and throughput, expressed as a minimum required value.
+Matching the scope of the network performance measurements, corresponding network performance requirement specifications cover three dimensions: latency, expressed as a set of percentile-latency tuples; packet loss, expressed as a single ratio; and throughput, expressed as a minimum required value.
 For latency and packet loss, these specifications define both the Requirements for Optimal Performance (ROP), and the Conditions at the Point of Unacceptable Performance (CPUP).
 There is only one global minimum throughput requirement as insufficient network capacity may give unacceptable application outcomes without necessarily inducing a lot of latency or packet loss.